PavanRangani/docs/docs/prd/estate-plan/directives.md

 ### System Rule

+- Each directive will have their own `Create New` action.

 - When you want to create new `Directives` and want to maintain its history then `Create New` action should be used.
 - System maintain history of each changes.

+### UX Rule

+- In `Create New` dialog “Execution date” will be reset.

 ### UI Rule